 Grow Beans for an Easy Crop

 One of the best and easiest vegetables to grow in your garden are beans.
-Growing beans at home taste much better than the store bought ones.
+Growing beans at home taste much better than the store-bought ones.
 The fresher the beans are (picked within hours) the greater the taste and texture.
 Beans that I grow in my garden every year are green beans, also known as string beans, and yellow beans.
-You can eat them raw and in my opinion they taste better that way.
-Vegetables seem to lose their complexity of flavour after so many hours after being picked, and by the time we buy them from the grocery store a couple days may have passed.
+You can eat them raw and in my opinion, they taste better that way.
+Vegetables seem to lose their complexity of flavour after so many hours after being picked, and by the time we buy them from the grocery store a couple of days may have passed.
 The two types of bean plants are pole beans and bush beans.
-Pole beans can grow up to 5-6 feet, where as bush beans will grow around 2 feet tall.
+Pole beans can grow up to 5-6 feet, whereas bush beans will grow around 2 feet tall.
 The major difference is just the height of the plants.

 Easy Lettuce Types to Grow

 Lettuce is a very popular vegetable that could easily be used every day.
 Lettuce at the grocery store is pretty cheap and tastes great, but there are many other varieties out there that you can only try from growing it yourself.
 Despite the claims of being low in nutrition, iceberg lettuce is healthy for you.
 Many have said that it is just mostly water and not as nutritious as other leafy greens, but it is still loaded with phytonutrients and a source of fibre.
 No one really knows the full extent of just how healthy one plant may be over another, as the science is relatively young when it comes to food.
 Any type of lettuce you eat will have fibre and many other beneficial factors.
 Richly coloured lettuces do tend to be richer in nutrients, whether it is deep green or a deep red or purple.